iinus/Preludium-v2/README.md

 # Preludium

-Investa is a mobile application for e-learning and investment.
+Preludium is a drinking game app.

 ## Prerequisites